On Carr and Lee's correlation immunization strategy: Monte Carlo experiments

 and use this to develop pricing and replication strategies (both robust and basic) for a derivative that pays the square root of realized volatility.
-Because in this paper, we limit our study to payoffs of the form \eqref{eq:linear-combo}, in this section, we consider the following \textit{approximate} square root payoff
+In this section, we consider the following \textit{approximate} square root payoff

 where $B_n$ is defined from $h$ as described in Proposition \ref{thm:bernstein}.
-In Figure \ref{fig:approx-swap}, in order see how well the put approximation performs in the region where $\<X\>_T$ is likely to be, we plot $\varphi( \<X\>_T )$, given by \eqref{eq:swap.payoff}, and $\sqrt{\<X\>_T}$ as functions of $\<X\>_T$ as well as a density of $\<X\>_T$.
+Note that the payoff in \eqref{eq:swap.payoff}, unlike the payoff in \eqref{eq:vol.swap}, is of the form \eqref{eq:linear-combo}.
+In Figure \ref{fig:approx-swap}, in order to see how well the square root approximation performs, we plot $\varphi( \<X\>_T )$, given by \eqref{eq:swap.payoff}, and $\sqrt{\<X\>_T}$ as functions of $\<X\>_T$ as well as a density of $\<X\>_T$.
 In general, we see good agreement between $\varphi(\<X\>_T)$ and $\<X\>_T$, especially in the regions where the density of $\<X\>_T$ is largest.

 Note that, for the payoff \eqref{eq:put.payoff}, we have $\Pi_0^\pm \notin \Rb$ when $\rho \neq 0$.
 In Figure \ref{fig:rho-effect-swap} we plot the real and imaginary parts of $\Pi_0^\pm$, $\Pi_0$ and $V_0$ as functions of $\rho$.
 Once again, we observe from the figure that $\Re \Pi_0^+ = \Re \Pi_0^-$ and that $\Im \Pi_0^+ = - \Im \Pi_0^-$; this is due to the fact that $\varphi(\<X\>_T)$ is a linear combination of decreasing exponentials.
 We note that when $\rho < 0$ we have $\Re \Pi_0^\pm < V_0$ and when $\rho > 0$ we have $\Re \Pi_0^\pm > V_0$.
 We also see that $\Pi_0$ provides a better approximation of $V_0$ than $\Re \Pi_0^\pm$ for all values of $\rho$.